-UI libraries subscribes to resources based on how may people we anticipate may be simultanously using material. if you receive an error message that indicates that all user seats are occupied, try again later and if the problem continues, please notify us.
+UI Libraries subscribes to resources based on how many people we anticipate may be simultanously using material.
+If you receive an error message that indicates that all user seats are occupied, try again later.
+If the problem continues, please notify us.

 If you do not receive a response from our staff via chat or email, please contact the reference desk phone number: 319-335-9151

 Here is a page that details several other known issues and workarounds for problems that may occur.

 How do I obtain a copy of a journal article if it is not electronically available?